ammahmoudi/ammahmoudi.github.io/_posts/2024-05-10-yerevan-trip.md

 </div>
 ## Arrival and Local Setup
-- **SIM Cards and Currency Exchange**: Upon arrival at Yerevan airport, we bought SIM cards from [Team](https://www.telecomarmenia.am/en/) and exchanged some dollars for Armenian Drams (AMD).
+- **SIM Cards and Currency Exchange**: Upon arrival at Yerevan airport, we bought SIM cards from [Team](https://www.telecomarmenia.am/en/) and exchanged some dollars for Armenian Drams (AMD). after getting simcard you can see your number by using the code `*525#`.

 - **Transportation**: We installed the [Yandex Go app](https://go.yandex/) for rides to our guest house and for local transportation.
 While Yandex rides were convenient, they were expensive, so we often used public buses and the metro.
 Public transport cost 100 AMD per ride, payable in cash to the driver.